 The Quarterly Case Audit was held on September 5, 2019.
 A class review of eye products was reviewed as a result of the case audit as the non-preferred eye products appear frequently as medication requests associated with the administrative policies.
-Considering creating policies in the future for carisoprodol for Part D. Will continue to look for opportunities to create more drug specific policies at future quarterly case audit meetings.
+Will continue to look for opportunities to create more drug specific policies at future quarterly case audit meetings.